-AB 291 (Atkins/Gonzalez, 2016) would ratify the tribal-state gaming compact entered into between the State of California and the Barona Band of Mission Indians, executed on June 22, 2016.
-(Pending referral to Senate floor)
+AB 291 (Atkins, Chapter 284, Statutes of 2016) ratified the tribal-state gaming compact entered into between the State of California and the Barona Band of Mission Indians, executed on June 22, 2016.

 AB 795 (Atkins, Chapter 520, Statutes of 2015) ratified the tribal-state gaming compact entered into between the State of California and the Sycuan Band of Kumeyaay Nation, executed on September 2, 2015.